Simnol22/CutePy/README.md

-# PyCute
+# CutePy

-PyCute is RockÉTS ground station application.
+CutePy is RockÉTS ground station application.
 This project was made for having a more sustainable, maintainable and simple ground station.
 It is strongly based on the previous work of David Bourgault, CuteStation and Rocketsd.
-The main differences are that PyCute sticks to the essentials only :
+The main differences are that CutePy sticks to the essentials only :
 **Recieving data and showing it on the application**.
 This of course does not mean that it is less practical or have fewer functionalities than the original systems.